 A Billion Other Chances

-As sea-level rise continues, the science suggests it is unlikely to become critical before 2100 (defined as 6.6 to 16.4 feet).
-The probability is set toward the unstoppable motion of ice into liquid in the coming decades.
-Still, there is only a slight chance that it may have become unalterable in the analysis.
-Unknowns are just that, unknown.
+The losses of both Antarctic and northern ice sheets across Canada, Greenland, and the Russian tundra to the North Pole are facts.
+They connect to anthropogenic warming.
+Science links these facts to temperature, a question answered by well-funded analytical rigor.
+As sea-level rise continues, science suggests it is unlikely to become critical before 2100 (defined as 6.6 to 16.4 feet).
+Rather than determine the fixed probability set in the unstoppable motion of ice into liquid in the coming decades, there is the irrational belief that it may be alterable.
+Unknowns are just that, unknowns.
+Best question contest:

 Start Button Pushing

 The button string of agency logos above represents multiple agencies attempting to connect “the dots.”
 The U.S. National Academy of Sciences, often referred to as the Supreme Court of Science, described Climate Change and its dangers as a “settled fact” in 2010.
 In the 2014 report, specific impacts on a region, such as a significant increase in precipitation, help them share and connect critical buttons.
 The Fourth National Climate Assessment (NCA4) is anticipated in late 2018 and will not combine all of them.
 Climate impacts quantified by region and season will drive direct hands-on action.
 Therefore the subtlety in the added detail will not (or should not) be lost on city and state climate analysis organizations or first response agencies.
 Directly or indirectly, the additional data will enhance localized reactions to and preemptions of specific events.
 The range of detail now available marks ranges from the upward trend of “heavy downpours” by counties in Iowa to the dots connecting the impact of drought, followed by big fires, heavy participation, and mudslides in the canyons of California.